svalinn/DAGMC/doc/usersguide/codes/dag-mcnp.rst

 bound the entire problem geometry.
 Then, subtract the smaller one from the larger one.
 The remaining volume is the graveyard.

-To indicate to MCNP5 that a given volume is the graveyard volume, you must assign it to a group with:
+To indicate to MCNP that a given volume is the graveyard volume, you must assign it to a group with:
 ::